nikolaischunk/discord-phishing-links/README.md

 This list will be updated every day, if you have domains that are not on that list, feel free to create a Pull Request or an Issue, we will add them as soon as possible!

-    - You want to support this project?
-Give it a ⭐.
+- Feel free to support this project by starring this repo!
-    - You want to contribute?
-Read the CONTRIBUTING.md
+- Contributions are welcome!
+Read the CONTRIBUTING.md before submitting a PR!

 ## Contributors